JeSuisUnCaillou/visual-qrcode/README.md

 > For example, if the minimum size is 140px, and you want a 230px image, it will generate a 280px Visual QRCode and then reduce it to 230px.

+### QRCode minimum Size

+The minimum [size of RQRCodeCore](https://github.com/whomwah/rqrcode_core/tree/master?tab=readme-ov-file#options) used is 6 by default, to get enough space for the image to be visible inside the Visual QRCode.

+But you can force it to a lower value if you want.

 ## Development